‘7 Little Johnstons’ Returns As Family Members Face Serious Medical Issues [Spoilers]

 “I’ve never felt pain like this before,” Amber remarks while being moved from one hospital bed to another in the hospital.

-What exactly was going on with Amber remains to be seen on 7 Little Johnstons, and no matter what the diagnosis may be, hopefully it is something that can be resolved and Amber quickly recovers.
+What exactly was going on with Amber remains to be seen on 7 Little Johnstons, and no matter what the diagnosis may be, hopefully, it is something that can be resolved, and Amber quickly recovers.
 With a family as large and busy as hers, she undoubtedly feels the need to be back on her feet as soon as possible.
 The outcome will most likely be revealed on this season of the 7 Little Johnstons.

 Other members of the family have had their own issues, and according to 7 Little Johnstons Instagram posts, Elizabeth recently underwent a femoral osteotomy, which is a surgical procedure used to correct specific deformities of the femur, the long bone in the upper leg, and the hip joint.
 She also received a Baha implant earlier this year, which is a surgically implanted device that is designed to help people with hearing loss.

 On a lighter note, both Trent and Anna celebrate birthdays on this season of 7 Little Johnsons.
-As Trent approaches his 40th birthday, he decides to begin a diet and exercise regimen, and wants to reach his goal before the big day.
-Amber plans a surprise party for him and there will be an even bigger surprise when he receives a gift he won’t be expecting.
+As Trent approaches his 40th birthday, he decides to begin a diet and exercise regimen, and he wants to reach his goal before the big day.
+Amber plans a surprise party for him, and there will be an even bigger surprise when he receives a gift he won’t be expecting.
 Since Anna isn’t allowed to attend prom since she isn’t a senior in high school, the family decides to throw her a sweet 16 birthday party that she’ll never forget.
 Despite everything that is going on, they still find time to enjoy several fun activities together as a family.

 “We are getting out of our comfort zone,” Amber explains as the 7 Little Johnstons trailer shows the family playing at a water park, horseback riding, swimming at the beach, and attending a Harlem Globetrotters basketball game.
 Throw in some good old-fashioned family fun and shenanigans, and there’s plenty of hilarious moments on the new season of 7 Little Johnstons.

 Amber throws in one more surprise for her five children on this season of 7 Little Johnstons when she asks them what they think about possibly having a new baby brother join the family, and the kids have different reactions to the idea.
-The girls are very excited, Jonah shows no emotion, but Alex’s mouth flies open in complete shock.
+The girls are very excited, and Jonah shows no emotion, but Alex’s mouth flies open in complete shock.
 Needless to say, this will probably be one subject that is discussed several more times in the future.

 No matter what life throws their way, this family has learned to handle almost any situation with plenty of love, laughs, and plenty of humor.
-One thing is for certain, there will never be a dull moment for viewers on this season of 7 Little Johnstons.
+One thing is for certain; there will never be a dull moment for viewers on this season of 7 Little Johnstons.

 Are you a fan of 7 Little Johnstons?
 Leave your comments, thoughts, and opinions below.
 The 7 Little Johnstons second season on TLC premieres on Tuesday, May 2 at 10 p.m.
 ET following the season premiere of another fan favorite series, Little People, Big World.